alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 Setup a networking for worker nodes as described [here](https://github.com/NVIDIA/doca-platform/blob/release-v25.1/docs/guides/usecases/host-network-configuration-prerequisite.md).

-For ex. worker node should have a bridge configured throgh the management interface:
+For ex. worker node should have a bridge configured through the management interface:

 ![image](https://github.com/user-attachments/assets/13061249-a0de-47cb-b201-5caec1fd2763)